Topological susceptibility in finite temperature QCD with physical $(u/d, s, c)$ domain-wall quarks: Introduction

 In general, the determination of $ \chi_t(T) $ requires nonperturbative approaches from the first principles of QCD.
 To this end, lattice QCD provides a viable nonperturbative determination of $ \chi_t(T) $.
 Nevertheless, it becomes more and more challenging as the temperature gets higher and higher, since in principle the non-trivial configurations are more suppressed at higher temperatures, which in turn must require a much higher statatics in order to give a reliable determination.
 So far, direct simulations have only measured $ \chi_t(T) $ up to $ T \sim 550 $~MeV.
 Nevertheless, for $ T \gg T_c $, the temperature dependence of $\chi_t(T) $ can be obtained with the dilute instanton gas approximation (DIGA), which gives $ \chi_t(T) \sim T^{-7-N_f/3} $ for $N_f$ flavors of quarks \cite{Gross:1980br}.

-Recent lattice studies of $\chi_t(T) $ aiming at the axion cosmology include various simulations with $N_f=0$, $2+1$, and $2+1+1$, where the lattice fermions in the unquenched simulations include the staggered fermion, the Wilson fermion, and the twisted-mass Wilson fermion \cite{Berkowitz:2015aua, Kitano:2015fla, Borsanyi:2015cka, Bonati:2015vqz, Petreczky:2016vrs, Borsanyi:2016ksw, Burger:2018fvb}.
+Recent lattice studies of $\chi_t(T) $ aiming at the axion cosmology include various simulations with $N_f=0$, $2+1$, and $2+1+1$, where the lattice fermions in the unquenched simulations include the staggered fermion, the Wilson fermion, and the Wilson twisted-mass fermion \cite{Berkowitz:2015aua, Kitano:2015fla, Borsanyi:2015cka, Bonati:2015vqz, Petreczky:2016vrs, Borsanyi:2016ksw, Burger:2018fvb}.
 For recent reviews, see, e.g., Refs. \cite{Moore:2017ond, Lombardo:2020bvn} and references therein.

 In this study, we perform the HMC simulation of lattice QCD with $N_f=2+1+1$ optimal domain-wall quarks at the physical point, on the $64^3 \times (64, 20, 16, 12, 10, 8, 6)$ lattices, each with three lattice spacings $a \sim (0.064, 0.068, 0.075) $~fm.
 The bare quark masses and lattice spacings are determined on the $64^4$ lattices.
 The topological susceptibility of each gauge ensemble is measured by the Wilson flow at the flow time $ t = 0.8192~{\rm fm}^2 $, with the clover definition for the topological charge $ Q_t $.
 Using the topological susceptibility $\chi_t(a,T)$ of 15 gauge ensembles with 3 different lattice spacings and different temperatures in the range $T \sim 155-516$~MeV, we extract the topological susceptibility $\chi_t(T)$ in the continuum limit.
+Our preliminary results of $ \chi_t(T) $ have been presented in lattice 2021 \cite{Chiu:2021ndv}.